status: current

 Data Residency

-- Data stored in Israel: Application data, user profiles, coaching logs, recordings
+- Data stored in Israel: Core application database records, user profiles, coaching logs, and regional application/static buckets where configured for

 - Data leaving Israel: Beyond core hosting in Israel, certain features process content in other regions or subprocessor regions as configured: